Katharine Viner: Later developments

 In May 2021 The Daily Telegraph reported that there was serious conflict between Viner and chief executive of The Guardian Media Group Annette Thomas about finances and the direction the newspaper should take.
 The previous year The Guardian announced 180 job cuts.
 Thomas had earlier said at a media industry conference "we have quality content in spades ... the job at hand is to now go further by strengthening the growing elements of our business".
 Viner wanted renewed investment after better than feared financial results in 2020.
-On 9 June 2021 it was announced that Thomas would leave The Guardian Media Group at the end of the month.
+On 9 June 2021, it was announced that Thomas would leave The Guardian Media Group at the end of the month.

-Other work
+In 2023, the New Statesman named her thirtieth most powerful left wing figure in the UK in their annual 'Left Power List'.

+Work outside journalism

-Outside journalism Viner is known for My Name Is Rachel Corrie, a play she co-edited with actor Alan Rickman from the writings and emails of Rachel Corrie, an American activist who was killed by a bulldozer operated by the Israeli Army in Rafah, Gaza in 2003.Peter Beaumont "Rachel Corrie's family loses wrongful death appeal in Israel's supreme court", The Guardian, 13 February 2015 The play was first performed at the Royal Court Theatre in 2005.
+Viner is known for My Name Is Rachel Corrie, a play she co-edited with actor Alan Rickman from the writings and emails of Rachel Corrie, an American activist who was killed by a bulldozer operated by the Israeli Army in Rafah, Gaza in 2003.
+The play was first performed at the Royal Court Theatre in 2005.
 After Rickman died of cancer in January 2016, Viner wrote that their collaboration had been initially difficult, but "on the opening night we each admitted that we couldn’t have done justice to Rachel’s words without the other".

 Viner was a judge in the Orange Prize for Fiction in 2004 and was on the board of the Royal Court Theatre for 13 years.